 WID Postdocs expand the institute’s research portfolio and expertise, bringing new perspectives to bear on problems.

-Developing adaptive learning algorithms that are data-efficient and scalable
+Developing optimization algorithms that are both computationally and statistically efficient

 Engineering organotypic 2D CNS tissues from human pluripotent stem cells